Mn0ky/SFTG-ThrowCalc/README.md

 **In addition to putting the ``ThrowCalc.dll`` into the ``BepInEx\Plugins`` folder, you must [download](https://github.com/Mn0ky/SFTG-SimpleAntiCheat/releases/download/v1.0.0/SimpleAntiCheat.dll) and put the ``SimpleAntiCheat.dll`` into the folder as well,
 <ins>or the mod will not run</ins>**.

+## Notes

+- Blocking will be invisible in the main menu, this fixes itself when joining a lobby.

 ## Math Summary
 To be written.